Adrianjewell91/decoupler-website/README.md

 Thus finding the `Minimum Total Coupling` yields an optimally decoupled system.

-This is good, but it is not complete, because companies are always developing their members of `B`.
+This is good, but incomplete because companies are constantly changing the constitution of `B`.
 Therefore, to optimally modify the set `B` of Business Processes, find the minimum change in the 'Total Coupling' given a change in `B`.
 This is equivalent to optimizing the increase of `B`, because in software development, it is basically the process of adding things.
 Therefore, the optimal decoupling strategy is the infimum of a set `C`, a collection of all possible changes to `TC` given any change to set `B`:

 	let B' = { all possible incremental changes to B }.